shivamdevs/OasisMenu/documentation/src/content/docs/customization/themes.md

 </OasisMenu>
 ```

-This will load the CSS rules for the darkangel theme, and apply them to all OasisMenu and OasisMenuItem components in your application.
+This will load the CSS rules for the `darkangel` theme, and apply them to the selected `OasisMenu` and `OasisMenuItem` components in your application.

 ### Styling Variables